agentsofthesystem/AgentSmith/README.md

 ## About

-My name is Joshua and my group of friends play various games like 7 Days to Die which require one of us to host a server at our home.
+A group of friends play various games like 7 Days to Die and VRising which require one of us to host a server at our home.
+We do this as opposed to paying for online hosting because this is a free options.
 Often it's a hassle to update a server or handle restarts of a server that might have gone down.
 We have often mused over a tool that can handle this workload for us or at least make it easier.
 Also, a tool that doesn't require one of us to expose a home server to the open internet or have to require one of us to setup a home VPN.
 I have not found a very good solution that exists already so this tool might fill that vacuum.

 I am creating a solution that is a sort of two-part solution.
 The first part will be what runs on someone's local machine and has the ability to install steam apps, start/stop servers, and do other similar tasks.
 There will also be a client and a minimal